-Maybe you’re interested in the stories you’ve seen about Leon, Ninder or Tash, perhaps you’ve seen or heard our films or you could be one of the people we’ve met at virtual careers events that are taking place each week.
+Maybe you’re interested in the stories you’ve seen about Leon, Ninder or Tash, perhaps you’ve been interested by our films or maybe a chat to one of our team has sparked an interest.

 Either way, we’re glad you’ve taken the time to see what joining West Midlands Police can offer you.